Case study

 Most of the build does not belong in a product case study.
 One diagnostic does, because it changed how I think about retrieval over regulated text.

 The first version of the system refused to answer “what is the basic rate of income tax.”
 The right page had been retrieved.
 The model had then, correctly, declined to use it, because the pipeline had thrown away the part of the page that held the actual rates table before the model ever saw it.
 The fix was not a better model or a cleverer ranker.
+It was to stop discarding the page’s own structure before the model saw it.

 What the evaluation showed, and the caveat that matters more than the numbers